Who Is This Credit Card Best For?

-The JetBlue Card is best for occasional jetsetters who want to earn points towards free JetBlue flights.
-Maybe you only fly once a year, which might not be enough to justify getting the JetBlue Plus Card with its annual fee.
-The JetBlue Card (issued by Barclays) will still earn points, albeit at a slower rate, but doesn’t charge an annual fee.
+The JetBlue Card is best for occasional jetsetters who want to earn points towards complimentary JetBlue flights.
+Maybe you only fly once a year, which might not be enough to justify getting the JetBlue Plus Card with its $99 annual fee.
+The JetBlue Card will still offer TrueBlue extra points on a number of purchases, albeit at a slower rate, but doesn’t charge an annual fee.

 No annual fee